Anders Hillborg: Career

 Apart from some minor teaching positions, professor in composition at Musikhögskolan i Malmö 1990 and masterclasses, Hillborg has been a freelance composer since 1982.
 His output is vast and covers genres as orchestral, choir, chamber works as well as film and popular music.
 An example of his work in the popular realm is his collaboration with Eva Dahlgren, which resulted in the album Jag vill se min älskade komma från det vilda (1995).
 The project was first presented at the Helsinki Festival with the Swedish Radio Symphony Orchestra conducted by Esa-Pekka Salonen.

 His collaboration with Salonen has resulted in numerous works, among others Dreaming River (premiered by the Royal Stockholm Philharmonic Orchestra in 1999), Eleven Gates (2005–06) premiered and commissioned by the Los Angeles Philharmonic. and most recently the large-scale work Sirens jointly commissioned by the LA Phil and Chicago Symphony Orchestra.

 Other important recent works Cold Heat (2010) which was co-commissioned by the Berlin Philharmonic, the Finnish Radio Symphony Orchestra and Tonhalle Orchestra, Zürich Tonhalleorkestern.
 The piece premiered in 2011 at Berliner Philharmonie under David Zinman.

+Hillborg has held multiple residential fellowships (2010–11, 2011–12, Fall 2018) at the Swedish Collegium for Advanced Study in Uppsala, Sweden.

 As a part of the 2025 Mahler Festival hosted at the Concertgebouw, Amsterdam, a new orchestral piece called Hell Mountain—jointly commissioned by the Royal Concertgebouw Orchestra, Orchestre de Paris, Oslo Philharmonic, and the Chicago Symphony Orchestra—received its premiere under Klaus Mäkelä leading the Royal Concertgebouw Orchestra, as a prelude to a performance of Symphony No. 1 (Mahler).